 Loading...

-Euler is a non-custodial permissionless lending protocol on Ethereum that helps users to earn interest on their crypto assets or hedge against volatile markets without the need for a trusted third-party.
+Euler is a non-custodial, permissionless lending protocol built on Ethereum.
+It enables users to generate interest from their crypto holdings or hedge against volatile conditions, without relying on a trusted intermediary.

-Euler comprises a set of smart contracts deployed on the Ethereum blockchain that can be openly accessed by anyone with an internet connection.
-Euler is managed by holders of a protocol native governance token called Euler Governance Token (EUL).
-Euler is entirely non-custodial; users are responsible for managing their own funds.
+Euler is made up of smart contracts running on the Ethereum blockchain and can be interacted with by anyone who has an internet connection.
+The protocol is directed by holders of its native governance token, the Euler Governance Token (EUL).
+Euler is fully non-custodial, so users keep control of their own funds.

 Lending and Borrowing

-When lenders deposit into a liquidity pool on Euler, they receive interest-bearing ERC20 eTokens in return, which can be redeemed for their share of the underlying assets in the pool at any time, as long as there are unborrowed tokens in the pool (similar to Compound's cTokens).
-Borrowers take liquidity out of a pool and return it with interest.
-Thus, the total assets in the pool grows through time.
-In this way, lenders earn interest on the assets they supply, because their eTokens can be redeemed for an increasing amount of the underlying asset over time.
+When lenders add funds to a liquidity pool on Euler, they receive interest-bearing ERC20 eTokens.
+These eTokens can be redeemed for the lender’s portion of the underlying assets in the pool at any time, provided there are still tokens in the pool that have not been borrowed (similar to Compound's cTokens).
+Borrowers withdraw liquidity from a pool and repay it with interest, causing the pool’s total assets to increase over time.
+As a result, lenders earn interest because their eTokens redeem for a growing amount of the underlying asset.

 Tokenised Debts

-Similarly to Aave's debt tokens, Euler also tokenises debts on the protocol with ERC20-compliant interfaces known as dTokens.
-The dToken interface allows the construction of positions without needing to interact with underlying assets, and can be used to create derivative products that include debt obligations.
+In a way similar to Aave’s debt tokens, Euler represents debts using ERC20-compatible ERC20-compliant token interfaces called dTokens.
+The dToken design makes it possible to form positions without directly interacting with the underlying assets, and it can also be used as a building block for derivative products that incorporate debt obligations.

-Rather than providing non-standard methods to transfer debts, Euler uses the regular transfer/approve ERC20 methods.
-However, the permissioning logic is reversed: rather than being able to send tokens to anyone, but requiring approval to take them, dTokens can be taken by anyone, but require approval to accept them.
-This also prevents users from "burning" their dTokens.
-For example, the zero address has no way of approving an in-bound transfer of dTokens.
+Rather than using non-standard mechanisms for moving debt, Euler relies on the standard ERC20 transfer/approve approach.
+The permissioning model is flipped: instead of allowing the ability to send tokens to anyone while requiring approval to receive them, dTokens can be taken by anyone, but require approval to accept them.
+This structure also makes it harder for users to “burn” their dTokens-for instance, the zero address cannot approve an incoming transfer of dTokens.

 Protected Collateral